 As a pitcher, Ohtani throws right-handed and is considered a rare talent, possessing a great fastball that has been clocked as high as 102 miles per hour (164 km/h) and an effective slider and split-fingered fastball.

 As a hitter, he bats left-handed and is known for his power-hitting.

 In 2013, Ohtani was voted the Pacific League’s Rookie of the Year after finishing the season with a .283 batting average, 10 home runs, and 31 RBIs in 65 games.

 The following year, Shohei Ohtani became the first rookie pitcher in NPB history to win the league’s Most Valuable Player and Rookie of the Year Awards in the same season.

 What Does The Future Hold For Shohei Ohtani?

-Ohtani has proved that he can pitch at a high level and hit for power and average when given the chance.
+Ohtani has proved that he can pitch at a high level and hit for power and average when given a chance.

-There is still room for improvement (particularly regarding cutting down on strikeouts), but Angels fans have to be excited about what they saw from their young superstar, who seems destined for the Baseball Hall of Fame.
+There is still room for improvement (particularly regarding cutting down on strikeouts), but Angels fans must be excited about what they saw from their young superstar, who seems destined for the Baseball Hall of Fame.

-Stephen A. Smith recently caused an uproar on ESPN’s First Take when he proposed that Japanese baseball player Shohei Ohtani, who speaks through an interpreter while playing in the United States, was adversely affecting Americans’ interest in Baseball by not being able to speak English fluently.
+Stephen A. Smith recently caused an uproar on ESPN’s First Take when he proposed that Japanese baseball player Shohei Ohtani, who speaks through an interpreter while playing in the United States, adversely affected Americans’ interest in Baseball by not being able to speak English fluently.